College of Creative Arts

 Please note: students transferring into creative arts majors may need longer than four years to complete the professional requirements for the bachelor's degree.

-If you were not directly admitted into the creative arts major of your choice or if you are undecided about making a commitment to one of these fields, you can choose the Creative Arts Undeclared major.
+If you were not directly admitted into the creative arts major of your choice or if you are undecided about making a commitment to one of these fields, you may choose the Creative Arts Undeclared major.
 This allows a student to strengthen their application to a selected degree program and/or to explore various options for majors in the arts.
 Note that this may extend the time required to complete the degree.

 The following first-year course recommendations allow you to choose a broad range of electives and sample creative arts courses on a space-available basis.
 Please see a divisional advisor to plan a course of study.